 Event: College Goal Sunday

-Now in its 30th year, College Goal Sunday is an event held at nearly 40 sites across Indiana that provides FREE FAFSA filing assistance to Hoosier families.
+Now in its 33rd year, College Goal Sunday is an event held at more than 40 sites across Indiana that provides FREE FAFSA filing assistance to Hoosier families.

 A complete list of sites is available at CollegeGoalSunday.org.

 What students should bring (download the Checklist (PDF))